aayush0444/AutoBrief-using-Gemini/README.md

-Dive in Data - Smart Data Analysis Chat
+Dive in Data — Smart Data Analysis Chat

-An intelligent data analysis tool that lets you chat with your CSV data using natural language.
-Ask questions, get insights, and generate visualizations automatically.
+Dive in Data is an intelligent chat-based data analysis tool that lets you explore CSV files through natural language.
+You can upload a dataset, ask questions, and instantly receive analytical insights and visualizations — without writing a single line of code.

-Features
+🔹 Features

-Natural Language Queries
-Ask questions in plain English and get intelligent responses.
-No need to know SQL or complex syntax.
+Natural Language Queries — Ask questions in plain English and get meaningful data insights.

-Automatic Visualization
-The system automatically generates appropriate charts based on your query - line charts for trends, bar charts for comparisons, scatter plots for correlations, and more.

-Conversational Memory
-Remembers the context of your conversation, so you can build on previous questions naturally.
+Automatic Visualization — Generates the most suitable charts (line, bar, scatter, pie, etc.) based on your query.

+Conversational Memory — Remembers context across multiple questions for smoother, natural conversations.

-Smart Column Detection
+Smart Column Detection — Detects related columns even if names don’t match exactly (e.g., “sales” → “total_sales”).
-Finds the right columns even if you don't use exact names.
-Ask about "sales" and it'll match "total_sales" or "sales_amount".

-Varied Responses
-Every answer is unique and conversational.
-The system adapts its responses to avoid repetitive patterns.
+Interactive Results — Displays charts and summaries you can explore directly in the browser.

-Quick Start
+🔹 Quick Start
-Prerequisites
+1. Prerequisites

 Python 3.8 or higher

 Google Gemini API key

-Installation
+2. Installation
-Step 1: Clone the repository

-bash
 git clone https://github.com/yourusername/dive-in-data.git
 cd dive-in-data
-Step 2: Install dependencies

-bash
 pip install -r requirements.txt

-Step 3: Set up your API key
+3. Set up your API key

-Create a .env file in the root directory:
+Create a .env file in the project root and add your key:

 API_KEY=your_gemini_api_key_here

 You can get your API key from Google AI Studio
+.

-Step 4: Run the application
+4. Run the App

-bash
 streamlit run streamlit_app.py

-The app will open in your default browser at http://localhost:8501
+The app will open automatically at http://localhost:8501

-Usage
+🔹 How to Use

-Upload Your Data
+Upload Your Dataset
 Use the sidebar to upload any CSV file.
-The system will automatically analyze its structure and prepare it for queries.

 Ask Questions
-Here are some example queries you can try:

-General Understanding

-"What's in this dataset?"
-"Give me a summary of the data"
-"Show me the column names"
-Statistical Analysis

-"What's the average revenue?"
-"Show me missing values"
-"What's the range of prices?"
-Comparisons
+Type your queries like:

+“Summarize this dataset.”

+“Show missing values.”

-"Compare sales by region"
+“Plot sales by region.”
-"Which category has the highest revenue?"
-"Show top 5 products by sales"
-Trends and Patterns

-"Show sales trends over time"
-"Plot monthly revenue"
-"Display customer growth"
-Correlations

-"Plot age vs income"
-"Is there a relationship between price and quantity?"
-"Show correlation between variables"
+“Compare revenue across categories.”

 View Results
-The system provides both textual insights and visual charts.
-Charts are interactive - you can zoom, pan, and hover for details.
+Get both text-based explanations and interactive charts generated automatically.

-Project Structure
+🔹 Project Structure
 dive-in-data/
 │
-├── streamlit_app.py          # Main application interface
+├── streamlit_app.py          # Main web interface
 ├── utils/
-│   ├── smart_analyzer.py     # Core intelligence and query processing
+│   ├── smart_analyzer.py     # Query understanding and visualization logic
-│   ├── analyzer.py            # Statistical analysis functions
+│   ├── analyzer.py           # Core statistical functions
-│   └── summarizer.py          # Data summarization utilities
+│   └── data_loader.py         # Data summarization utilities
 │
-├── requirements.txt           # Python dependencies
-├── .env                       # API key configuration
-└── README.md                  # This file
-How It Works
-Step 1: Query Understanding
-When you ask a question, the system analyzes your intent and determines what kind of analysis or visualization you need.

-Step 2: Column Matching
-It intelligently matches your query to actual column names in your dataset, even with approximate or partial matches.

-Step 3: Analysis and Visualization
-Based on the intent, it performs the appropriate analysis and generates relevant charts automatically.

-Step 4: Response Generation
-The system creates a natural, conversational response that explains the findings in clear language.

-Technical Details
-Built With

-Streamlit - Web interface
-Pandas - Data manipulation
-Plotly - Interactive visualizations
-Google Gemini - Natural language understanding Python-dotenv - Environment configuration
-Chart Types Supported

-Line charts for time series and trends
-Bar charts for categorical comparisons
-Scatter plots for correlations
-Pie charts for distributions
-Histograms for frequency distributions
-Box plots for outlier detection
-Configuration
-You can modify the system behavior by adjusting parameters in smart_analyzer.py:

-temperature - Controls response creativity (0.3-1.0)
-max_output_tokens - Maximum response length
-Context window size - Number of previous conversations to remember Troubleshooting
-Issue: "API key not found"
-Make sure you've created a .env file with your API key in the root directory.

-Issue: Charts not displaying
-Check that your dataset has the appropriate column types (numeric columns for numerical charts, etc.)

-Issue: Column not found
-Try using more specific column names or check the actual column names in the sidebar.

-Contributing
-Contributions are welcome!
-Feel free to:

-Report bugs
-Suggest new features
-Submit pull requests
-Improve documentation
-Please ensure your code follows the existing style and includes appropriate comments.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
-Google Gemini for natural language processing Streamlit for the web framework
-Plotly for interactive visualizations
-Contact
-For questions or feedback, please open an issue on GitHub.

-Note: This tool requires an active internet connection and a valid Google Gemini API key to function.
+├── requirements.txt          # Dependencies
+├── .env                      # API configuration
+└── README.md                 # Documentation

+🔹 Technologies Used

+Streamlit — Web application interface

+Pandas — Data analysis and manipulation

+Plotly — Interactive visualizations

+Google Gemini API — Natural language query processing

+Python-dotenv — Secure API key handling

+🔹 Common Issues

+“API key not found” → Ensure .env file exists with the correct key.

+Charts not showing → Verify your dataset has valid numeric or categorical columns.

+Column not recognized → Try referring to the exact or closely matching column name.

+🔹 Future Improvements

+Better query understanding and natural reasoning

+Support for multiple datasets in one session

+Enhanced visualization customization

+Option to export results and summaries

+🔹 License

+This project is licensed under the MIT License — see the LICENSE file for details.